 At the Ancient Olympic Games, winners were presented with a simple olive tree branch which was cut with a gold-handled knife from a wild olive tree.
 The Greeks believed that the vitality of the sacred tree was transmitted to the recipient through the branch.

-The olive oil is still being used for medical purposes and religious purposes and it has been proved to be an essential ingredient of a healthy diet.
-As a monosaturated fatty acid, olive oil does not have the same cholesterol-raising effect of saturated fats.
+Olive oil is still being used for medical purposes and religious purposes and it has been proved to be an essential ingredient of a healthy diet.
+As a mono saturated fatty acid, olive oil does not have the same cholesterol-raising effect of saturated fats.
 Olive oil is also a good source of antioxidants.
 Olive oil, unlike seed oils, remains stable in its chemical structure at relatively high temperatures because of its antioxidant and high oleic acid content.

-- Aldous Huxley wrote: "…I like them all, but especially the olive.
-For what it symbolizes, first of all, peace with its leaves and joy with its golden oil."
+- - Aldous Huxley wrote: "…I like them all, but especially the olive.
+For what it symbolises, first of all, peace with its leaves and joy with its golden oil."

 - - Federico Garcia Lorca wrote: "Angels with long braids and hearts of olive oil."